eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

          To-Do

 #.
-Open your Matlab Client with *admin privilages*, if it is installed in a
+Open your Matlab client (If Matlab client is installed in a system directory,
-   system directory (permissions are necessary).
+   we recommend open it with admin privilages only for this time to configure it ).

    .. image:: images/matlab-client.png
       :alt: Matlab client